-The Master of Engineering Leadership (MEL) in Integrated Water Management is an intensive one-year degree program that will enable you to spearhead initiatives focused on water use, treatment, research and protection.
+The Master of Engineering Leadership (MEL) in Integrated Water Management is an intensive one-year degree (January to December) that will enable you to spearhead initiatives focused on water use, treatment, research and protection.

 There is a growing demand for professionals in the public and private sectors who can develop and lead sustainable water management solutions.
 Graduates of this program will be highly sought after for their unique combination of leadership and technical sector-specific skills.